abiondevelopment/terraform-provider-abion/README.md

 # Terraform Provider: Abion

-The Abion provider supports resources that performs DNS updates and data sources via the Abion API.
+The Terraform Abion Provider supports resources that performs DNS record updates and data sources for DNS records via the Abion API.
+You **must** have an Abion account to retrieve an API key.
+Contact [Abion](https://abion.com/) for help how to create an account and API key.
+To access the Abion API you also need to get your IP addresses whitelisted by Abion.
+The Terraform Abion Provider operates on record level so the actual zone must exist and the API Key/account need to have access to the zone.

 ## Requirements